Centegra Hospital, Huntley, Illinois

 Children’s Memorial Hospital, Chicago, Illinois

 This major project consisted of 1,724 separate panels produced at LAPPCO’s facilities in Alsip, IL.
 Due to the volume and repetition of precast panels, LAPPCO chose to use steel production molds for the majority of the panels.
 Approximately 75% of the panels were cast using 10 special steel molds, with the balance of the panels cast in conventional wood molds.
-The steel mold technology will greatly expedite the production process resulting in considerable savings for the hospital.
-Erection of panels for Children’s Memorial Hospital will begin with ground cranes on the building’s lower tower, while the structural steel erector continues construction of the upper tower using two tower cranes.
-The three-color, acid-etched precast panels form a grid when using the spandrel beam and column cover-type approach.
+The steel mold technology greatly expedited the production process resulting in considerable savings for the hospital.
+Erection of panels for Children’s Memorial Hospital began with ground cranes on the building’s lower tower, while the structural steel erector continued construction of the upper tower using two tower cranes.
+The three-color, acid-etched precast panels form a grid using the spandrel beam and column cover-type approach.
 This grid forms the buildings window openings, a cost-saving feature.
 The new hospital is located at 225 E. Chicago Avenue in the Streeterville community.
 The hospital is 1.25 million square feet, a significant increase over the old hospital’s 699,000 square feet.
 It has a capacity of 313 beds verses the 200 beds that were in use.
 Each room will is estimated 290 square feet, more than doubling the old semi-private room size.
 Children’s Memorial was founded in 1882 by Julia Foster Porter in an eight-room cottage near the site of the present hospital, in memory of her 13-year-old son, Maurice, who died of acute rheumatism.
 It was the first hospital in Chicago dedicated solely to the care of children.
 The hospital is named Ann & Robert H. Lurie Children’s Hospital of Chicago in honor of Ann Lurie and in recognition of her $100 million donation.
-LAPPCO is honored to be part of the growth of Children’s Memorial Hospital and the way in which it will advance pediatric care.
+LAPPCO was honored to be part of the growth of Children’s Memorial Hospital and the way in which it will advance pediatric care.